cdgrady21/cdgrady21.github.io/_pages/talks.md

 ## Select Policy Presentations

+EGAP 2023: Research in the Bureau for Democracy, Human Rights, and Governance

+EGAP 2022: Research in the Center for Democracy, Human Rights, and Governance

 Annual Learning Forum 2024 - Did we succeed?
 All you ever wanted to know but were afraid to ask about developing robust outcome indicators

 Annual Learning Forum 2023 - Recent Advances in Quasi-experimental research methods

 Presentation to State Dept: "Findings from the Youth Engagement Survey Experiment"